 Cover the mattress and box springs with a zippered plastic or rubberized casing.
 Use washable, synthetic blankets.
 Avoid fuzzy cotton or wool blankets.
-Change bed linens, especially pillowcases frequently, as pollen or other allergens may be present on the linens.

 Shut and seal the heating vents in the bedroom with aluminum foil and masking tape.
 Use electric heat if possible for the bedroom.
 If the rest of the house is heated with forced hot air, change the filter frequently to avoid dust build up.